AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Future work should really be what the next steps are so: measuring pH, adjusting contact chamber, and modifying the setup are key.
 It should be action focused.
 Here is the descrption from the rubric:
 Explain what should be accomplished and which direction this project should be taken next.
-Explain how AguaClara can apply what you discovered for future projects.
-Explain why the research in this area should continue or why it should end.
+Explain how AguaClara can apply what you discovered for future projects. - Du: addressed Explain why the research in this area should continue or why it should end. - Du: addressed
 </div>

 ## Bibliography